TL;DR

 - Reassure Stakeholders: Demonstrate stability to banks, investors, and major clients.

-- Clear Debts: Pay off loans that the key person may have personally guaranteed.
+- Clear Debts: Pay off loans that the key person may have personally subject to terms.

 Key Person Insurance is the ultimate financial safety net for your enterprise.
-It ensures that your temporary absence due to illness doesn't become a permanent disaster for the company you built.
+It can help make it more likely that your temporary absence due to illness doesn't become a permanent disaster for the company you built.

 Beyond Insurance: Building a Fortress of Personal Wellbeing